MicrosoftLearning/mslearn-mlops/documentation/01-pipeline-job.md

 ## Tasks

-In the **experimentation** folder, you'll find a Jupyter notebook which reads a local data file and uses it to train a classification model.
-In the **src** folder, you'll find a template for a Python script and a YAML file to define a pipeline.
+In the **src/model** folder, you'll find a Python script which reads CSV files from a datastore and uses the data to train a classification model.
+In the **src** folder, you'll find a YAML file to define a job.
+There are values missing in the YAML file.
+It's up to you to complete it.

-- Convert the Jupyter notebook to at least two scripts.
-- Run the scripts as a **pipeline** in Azure Machine Learning.
-Create a YAML file to define the pipeline.
+- Run the script as a **job** in Azure Machine Learning.
+Complete the YAML file to define the job.
-- Trigger the pipeline using the CLI v2 using the Cloud Shell or a local terminal.
+- Trigger the job using the CLI v2 using the Cloud Shell or a local terminal.
 - Use the registered **data** asset in the Azure Machine Learning workspace as input to the pipeline.
-- Run the pipeline using an Azure Machine Learning **compute instance** (don't forget to stop it when done).
+- Run the pipeline using an Azure Machine Learning **compute instance** (don't forget to stop it when done, there's a workflow to help you).

-> **Tip:**
-> Run each script as an individual job to test the script and its inputs and outputs.

 ## Success criteria

 To complete this challenge successfully, you should be able to show:

-- A successfully completed pipeline in the Azure Machine Learning workspace.
+- A successfully completed job in the Azure Machine Learning workspace.

 > **Note:**
 > If you've used a compute instance for experimentation, remember to stop the compute instance when you're done.
 You can use the **Stop compute instance** workflow to stop the compute instance in your Azure Machine Learning workspace with GitHub Actions.